GraceE-Dion/IT-Project-Risk-Classification/structure.md

 ---

-This repository is organized into a modular pipeline covering both development sessions — from synthetic baseline through to NASA Raw MDP real-world data modeling.
+This repository is organized into a modular pipeline covering both development sessions, from synthetic baseline through to NASA Raw MDP real-world data modeling.

 ---